Toward Neural-Network-Guided Program Synthesis and Verification: Related Work

 Finding inductive invariants has been the main bottleneck of program verification, both for automated tools (where tools have to automatically find invariants) and semi-automated tools (where users have to provide invariants as hints for verification).
 In particular, finding appropriate qualifiers (sometimes called \emph{features}~\cite{DBLP:conf/pldi/PadhiSM16}, and also \emph{predicates} in verification methods based on predicate abstraction), which are atomic formulas that constitute inductive invariants, has been a challenge.
 Various machine learning techniques have recently been applied to the discovery of invariants and/or qualifiers.
 As already mentioned, Garg et al.~\cite{garg_2014,DBLP:conf/popl/0001NMR16} proposed a framework of semi-supervised learning called ICE learning, where implication constraints are provided to a learner in addition to positive and negative examples.
 The framework has later been generalized for CHC solving~\cite{DBLP:journals/jar/ChampionCKS20,DBLP:journals/pacmpl/EzudheenND0M18}, but the discovery of qualifiers remained as a main bottleneck.

 To address the issue of qualifier discovery, Zhu et al.~\cite{DBLP:conf/pldi/ZhuMJ18} proposed a use of SVMs (support vector machines).
 Whilst SVMs are typically much faster than NNs, there are significant shortcomings: (i) SVMs are not good at finding a Boolean combination of linear inequalities (like \(A\land B\)) as a classifier.
-To address the issue, they combined SVMs (to find each qualifier \(A,B\)) with the Boolean decision tree construction~\cite{DBLP:conf/popl/0001NMR16}, but it is in general unlikely that SVMs generate \(A\) and/or \(B\) as classifiers when \(A\land B\) is a complete classifier: see Figure~\ref{fig:svm}. (ii) SVMs do not properly take implication constraints into account.
+To address the issue, they combined SVMs (to find each qualifier \(A,B\)) with the Boolean decision tree construction~\cite{DBLP:conf/popl/0001NMR16}, but it is in general unlikely that SVMs generate \(A\) and/or \(B\) as classifiers when \(A\land B\) is a complete classifier (see Figure~\ref{fig:svm}). (ii) SVMs do not properly take implication constraints into account.
 Zhu et al.~\cite{DBLP:conf/pldi/ZhuMJ18} label the data occurring only in implication constraints as positive or negative examples in an ad hoc manner, and pass the labeled data to SVMs.
 The problem with that approach is that the labeling of data is performed without considering the overall classification problem.
 Recall the example problem in Section~\ref{sec:iceex} consisting of implication constraints of the form \(p(2n)\land p(2n+1)\imp\) and \(\imp p(2n)\lor p(2n+1)\) for \(n\in[-10,10]\).
 In this case, there are \(2^{21}\) possible ways to classify data, of which only two classifications (\(p(2n)=\true\) and \(p(2n+1)=\false\) for all \(n\), or \(p(2n+1)=\true\) and \(p(2n)=\false\) for all \(n\)) lead to a concise classification of \(n\mod 2=0\) or \(n\mod 2=1\).
-Padhi et al.~\cite{DBLP:conf/pldi/PadhiSM16,DBLP:conf/cav/PadhiMN019} proposed a method for finding qualifiers (features, in their terminology) based on a technique of syntax-guided program synthesis and combined it with Boolean function learning.
-Since they enumerate possible features in the increasing order of the size of feature expressions (\cite{DBLP:conf/pldi/PadhiSM16}, Figure~5), we think they are not good at finding a feature of large size (like quadratic constraints used in our experiment in Section~\ref{sec:nonlinear}).
-Anyway, since our technique has its own defects (in particular, for finding simple invariants, it is too much slower than the techniques above), our technique should be used as complementary to existing techniques.
+Sharma et al.~\cite{DBLP:conf/cav/SharmaNA12} also applied SVMs to find interpolants.
+It would be interesting to investigate whether our approach is also useful for finding interpolants.